Jump to:

 1. The Bahamas

-Find out the best islands to stay in the Bahamas (Nassau is great for budget trips, while Paradise Island is unbeatable for families) and be sure to go during the high season from December to April for a top-tier experience.
+From exploring bustling Nassau on New Providence to the resort-rich, family-friendly Paradise Island, find out the best islands to stay in the Bahamas and try to plan your trip during the high season from December to April for a top-tier experience.

 2. St. Lucia

-For the ultimate experience, it’s worth it to stay at one of the best all-inclusive resorts in St. Lucia within your budget (we found options as low as $1,425 for a 5-night stay for 2).
+For the ultimate experience, it’s worth staying at one of the best all-inclusive resorts in St. Lucia within your budget (we found options as low as $1,425 for a 5-night stay for 2).

 3. Dominican Republic